 Cause they breedin' more rebels than the whole damn ghetto

 Shit, it put you in the nip and call it technicality

 So reap the wrath of the rebel, jackin' 'em up once mo'

 5. Fat Joe (The Rapper Who Went to Jail, but not for Assault)

 Current Age: 47

 Time Served: four months

 Legendary New York City golden era spitter Fat Joe has had his share of legal

-Later, in 2002, Fat Joe was slapped with another assault charge for allegedly getting in to a fight at BB King’s blues club in New York City.
+Later, in 2002, Fat Joe was slapped with another assault charge for allegedly getting into a fight at BB King’s blues club in New York City.
 Neither charge stuck though, and Fat Joe never saw a minute of prison time for another decade.

-In December of 2012, Fat Joe made his first guilty plea in court, in a case entirely unrelated to his youthful penchant for assault charges.
+Fat Joe, in a case entirely unrelated to his youthful penchant for assault charges, made his first guilty plea in December of 2012.
 Apparently, the rapper went came up short by about 3 million dollars in his income tax payments between 2007 and 2010 and, after pleading guilty, Fat Joe spent four months in prison.